 Index Funds: ETFs or Mutual Funds

-Another learning moment: index funds aren’t a specific type of investments that you can actually purchase (like a stock or bond).
+A learning moment: index funds aren’t a specific type of investment that you can actually purchase (like a stock or bond).

-We talked about ETFs earlier, and index funds can be an ETF like VTI which tracks the total US stock market.
+We talked about ETF vs stock before, and index funds can be an ETF like VTI which tracks the total US stock market.
 ETFs, if you recall, are traded like stock shares.

 However, index funds can also be mutual funds like the much-loved VTSAX.
 Mutual funds are traded privately and less transparent than ETFs or stocks on the public markets.
 Brokerage accounts might have higher fees to trade mutual funds.
 Mutual funds are traded daily (rather than real time with ETFs) and settle on a single price that everyone pays that day at close.

 Mutual funds can also be more tax-efficient than ETFs.
-You can learn a lot more about Vanguard’s incredibly popular US market index funds in another post: VTSAX (mutual fund) vs VTI (ETF).
+You can learn a lot more about Vanguard’s incredibly popular US market index funds in another post: VTSAX vs VTI.

 It’s one of the reasons that stocks tend to beat bonds in the longterm.
 It’s why lots of traders chase high beta (stocks with big swings up or down), as they think they can capitalize on the fast-moving changes better than others.